REAPER v2.1

 Signature Database

-REAPER ships with offline databases for exploitation, privilege escalation, and credential harvesting.
+REAPER ships with offline databases for scanning, privilege escalation, and credential harvesting.
 No API calls.
-No external lookups.
-Everything ships with the tool.
+No external lookups at scan time.

 |---|---|---|